rewanthtammana/sigstore-the-easy-way/guide/cosign/sign-and-verify-without-key.md

 ![cosign-keyless-signing-cli-sign](../images/cosign-keyless-signing-cli-sign.png)

 In the output, we can see the `tlog entry created with index: 7403797`.
 The index differs on every upload.
-We can visit [compare the signatures uploaded to transparency log and registry section](../rekor/compare-the-signatures-uploaded-to-transparency-log-and-registry.md) to read on how to query the transparency log with tlog index for verification & more.
+We can visit [compare the signatures uploaded to transparency log and registry section](../rekor/compare-the-signatures-uploaded-to-transparency-log-and-registry.md) to read how to query the transparency log with tlog index for verification & more.

 ## Verify the artifact